 The Atlanta Falcons are wrapping up a three-game road stretch on Sunday in Jacksonville against the Jaguars.
 Take a look at these photos from the game.

-Up three late in the fourth quarter, Ryan put together an efficient yet time-consuming possession that resulted in a Josh Harris field goal—forcing Jacksonville to go for a touchdown with less than two minutes left in regulation.
+Up three late in the fourth quarter, Ryan put together an efficient yet time-consuming possession that resulted in a Shayne Graham field goal—forcing Jacksonville to go for a touchdown with less than two minutes left in regulation.
 White, who caught three balls for 47 yards, kept the drive alive with a 20-yard grab on a third and 17 situation.

 Atlanta wouldn't have been in that favorable spot, however, if Kemal Ishmael didn't make a remarkable interception late in the first half.
 With Jacksonville on Atlanta's one yard line, the hard-hitting safety picked off Blake Bortles and ran it back 84 yards—killing what had been a long, effective drive.
 Although he wasn't able to find pay dirt, he set up a Shayne Graham field goal that gave the visitors a 17-3 lead.

 The Falcons were able to take down Jacksonville by correcting a number of mistakes that plagued them throughout their losing streak.
 Both of Atlanta's touchdowns came in the red zone; the pass rush took a big step forward with a bevy of pressures and two sacks—one from Adrian Clayborn, the other via Philip Wheeler.

 This triumph brings the Falcons back to .500 and gives them a chance to finish 2015 with a winning record.
 Playoffs or not, another victory or two in the next couple of weeks would set an ecouraging tone heading into what should be a pivotal offseason.